EugTech/radio-show/ISSUE_TEMPLATE.md

 ## SHORT Blurb about it to read on the radio
 The radio show is about 5 minutes long.

-## do you wnat to be on the show 7AM Thursday?
+## do you want to be on the show 7AM Thursday?
 - [ ] Yes
 - [ ] No